Shape analysis via gradient flows on diffeomorphism groups: Sobolev setting for shape analysis

 There is a canonical metric on the space of metrics, for which one can compute the geodesics explicitly \cite{FrGr1989,gil1992the}, but we will use another metric for our purposes.
-The following defines an $L^2$-type metric on $\Met^{s-1}(M)$, which is a subspace of the linear space $S_2$:
+Indeed, the following defines an $L^2$-type distance on $\Met^{s-1}(M)$: